Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 *“Yes.* What, don’t tell me you’re getting antsy with just the three of us?”

 “No!”
 Xiù giggled, “Of course not!
-But I *do* think it’s kinda hot how he loses like a hundred IQ points whenever people flirt with him---”
+But I *do* think it’s kinda hot how he loses like a hundred IQ points whenever people flirt with him - ”

 Al laughed.
 “Baby, that has *not* changed in all the time we’ve known him.”

 “So what?
 It’s a harmless fantasy.
 I’m allowed!
 And we’re all fixing to live for a very long time.
 You never know what the future will bring...”

 Al rolled her eyes to unsuccessfully cover a grin.
 “Okay, fine.
 Be that way.
-So while you fantasize over our future *harem* or whatever---”
+So while you fantasize over our future *harem* or whatever - ”

 “Am *not!”*

 “I’m gonna slurp this ice cream *so innocently.* That's all you’re getting from *me* tonight.”

-While Xiù cracked up, the girl at the ice cream stand gave them an adorably star-struck, bumbling service and generous portions---and got a hefty tip.
+While Xiù cracked up, the girl at the ice cream stand gave them an adorably star-struck, bumbling service and generous portions - and got a hefty tip.
 Though, Al stole half the paper napkins.
 Could never have enough of *those* when embarking on the dangerous process of combining two-year-olds and dairy products.

 God, just how long might the *kids* live?
 If they were all poised to live longer than any humans before them, then she’d better *enjoy* the toddler days, because there weren’t going to be many of them.
 Even the tantrums, random freakouts, potty training and nappy changes were just going to be a tiny blip if they decided to live a couple hundred years.